What is Service Host Sysmain or, SuperFetch? Why Service Host local system consuming 100% disk usage? How to fix high 100% disk cpu usage?

 Superfetch is part of Windows Vista and onwards.
 SuperFetch is an innovative memory manager that analyzes usage patterns over time to optimize memory content.
 This technology directly allows Windows OS to manage random memory, in this way your apps can perform efficiently and in a better way.

 What is Service Host SysMain or SuperFetch Service: SysMain is a feature which was introduced back in Windows Vista, under a different name as SuperFetch.
 Over time, SysMain marks these applications as “frequently used” and preloads them into RAM.
-In this way, It is already loaded into memory so it will start much faster after starting of the application.
+In this way, It is already loaded into memory so it will start much faster after starting the application.

 Meanwhile, For all windows vista and onwards, SuperFetch is available.
 In short, This is part of windows that allows windows OS to manage RAM and allow all the apps run smoothly and efficiently.
 Third party apps are able to run quickly when the SuperFetch is available.